 Mary Anne Block received her Bachelor of Music degree in 1983 from the University of Michigan School of Music (Music History/Musicology with a piano principal) and received her Juris Doctor in 1987 from DePaul University School of Law.
 After practicing law for 14 years, Mary Anne returned to her first love, music.
 She started working with her own children studying Suzuki violin, cello and piano and served as President of the Barrington Suzuki Strings organization.
 Mary Anne returned to her own piano studies in 2004.
 She completed courses at Harper College in piano pedagogy with Dr. Cathy Albergo and resumed her private piano studies as well as piano ensemble classes, both with Dr. Albergo and Dr. Janice Razaq.
 During the 2005-2006 school year Mary Anne taught a Sing and Play Class at St. Marks Day School in Barrington and has been teaching students from age 5 to adult in her private studio since January of 2005.
 Mary Anne is certified through and a member of the Music Teachers National Association.
 She is also a member of the Illinois State Music Teachers Association and Northwest Suburban Music Teachers Association, where she has served in various officer and committee chair positions throughout the past several years.
-Mary Anne also enjoys outdoor activities; running, swimming, cycling and competing in triathlons.
+Mary Anne enjoys teaching students of all ages and abilities and seeks to inspire in every child, a lifelong love and appreciation for music and offer to them the opportunity to enjoy the many benefit of music study.

 Helen Chang earned her Masters of Music at the University of Illinois at Urbana in piano performance and also holds a Bachelor of Arts in piano performance from the University of Illinois at Chicago.
 Her principle teachers were William Heiles, Theodore Edel, and Reid Alexander (Piano Pedagogy).
-In addition, she had chamber coaching with the Pacifica Quartet, master class with John O’Connor, and served as teaching intern at the University of Illinois Piano Laboratory Program.
+In addition, she participated in chamber coachings from the Pacifica Quartet, master class with John O’Connor, and served as teaching intern at the University of Illinois Piano Laboratory Program.
 Helen was the recipient of the Chicago Bar Association Award scholarship for piano, as well as the Steinway of Chicago Music Educator Grant.
-For the past 15 years, Helen has been on the faculties of McHenry County Music Center, Adler Music and Arts Center and Harper College Community Music Center where she teaches individual piano lessons, group lessons and theory classes for all ages.
+Helen has been on the faculties of McHenry County Music Center, Adler Music and Arts Center and Harper College Community Music Center where she currently teaches individual piano lessons, group lessons and theory classes for all ages.
 In addition to teaching, she enjoys performing on various solo and collaborative recitals.
 Helen has been an active member of Music Teachers National Association as well as serving as Co-chair for the NWSMTA Achievement in Music Program.
 Her students have been scholarship recipients, prizewinners at the Grandquist Memorial Contest, IMA State Olympic Contest, NWSMTA Sonata-Sonatina Festival, and participants of the Chicago Symphony Young Artists Auditions.
 Helen has a passion for developing and working with students to establish a solid foundation of music reading, music appreciation and to spark a life-long love for music.
-She recognizes peer learning as a source of motivation and affirmation, and tries to bring a positive and encouraging attitude to her classes so that every student can succeed.
+She recognizes peer learning as a source of motivation and affirmation, and brings a positive and encouraging attitude to her classes so that every student can succeed.

 Suyi is a full-time piano instructor and accompanist.
 She received her bachelor's degree in Fine Arts from the National Taiwan Normal University, where she studied piano performance, composition, and organ.
 Ever since she was in high school , Suyi has been teaching private piano lessons to students of all age groups.
 She has taught beginner, intermediate as well as expert skills levels.